 Happily most have a jollier view of these festive treats.
 A tray of warm-from-the-oven mince pies is sure to draw in anyone within sniffing distance.
 Mostly we indulge in supermarket-made mince pies, but how much nicer to gobble down a burstingly juicy homemade one?
 Or two?

 Not all of us have time to make everything from scratch.
 I’ve only made my own mincemeat filling once – a happy labour of love – but I do make my own pastry.
 The great thing about making your own – whether wholly by your own fair hands or with help from a jar or packet – is you control the amount of filling and density of pastry.

-Mince pies are such a big deal that Good Housekeeping, Which? and newspaper guides rate and slate each years’ supermarket and brand offerings: The Independent gives their run down of best of 2016 mince pies.
-But if you’ve a mind for something a little bit different but still mega easy, today’s recipe is for you.
+Mince pies are such a big deal that Good Housekeeping, Which? and newspaper guides rate and slate each years’ supermarket and brand offerings: The Huffington Post UK gives their run down of best and worst mince pies of 2019.
+But if you’ve a mind for something a little bit different, but still mega easy, today’s recipe is for you.
 I am really rubbish at rolling pastry so my press it in the pan approach is perfect for me.
 The rest of the mix I crumble over top: no cutting out tiny, fiddly stars – I leave that to the experts.

 These won’t completely replace having a box of ready to eat mince pies tucked away in case of that feared yuletide emergency – the unexpected visitor – but with only the slightest of forethought nearly homemade mince pies are at your fingertips.

 If you wish, press blobs of the pastry mix into oiled muffin tin holes for a proper mince pie look, and crumble a bit more over the filling.
 But for ease I really recommend this “slab pie” approach.
 It’s definitely easier!

 Other sweet holiday treats on Food To Glow